 In high school, the padlock to my locker was cut off at least twice, because school security thought I was hiding drugs (again).
 To cover this up, they replaced my padlock with a different one.
 They did not alert me to what had happened, so my key didn’t work and I had no idea why.
 If this happens, report it to school administration as soon as possible and get copies of the new key.

-One of my friends used a speed dial lock, which involves the user moving a button with their thumb, in a pattern of their choice.
+One of my friends used a speed dial lock.
+This involves the user moving a button with their thumb, in a pattern of their choice.
 This was much easier for them than using a key.
-An example combination would be up up, down, left, right, down, up, and the school had copies of their combination on file.
-A similar lock can be purchased on Amazon here.
+An example combination would be up up, down, left, right, down, up.
+The school had copies of their combination on file.

 Have an explanation prepared